What You Need To Know About GMO Foods?

 GMO crops in the USA

 What are the benefits of genetically modified crops?
-The key reasons for farming GM crops are to achieve higher crop yields, income and enhance people’s health cheaply.
-On the other hand there are many ethical, unintended and unknown consequences according to anti-GM lobby groups.
+The key reasons for farming GM crops are to achieve higher crop yields, and income and enhance people’s health cheaply.
+On the other hand, there are many ethical, unintended, and unknown consequences according to anti-GM lobby groups.
 In this post, we give you both the pros and cons of GM Crops.

-There are many benefits of growing GMOs.
-These can range from fast growing, resistance and tolerance.
-Some of other benefits include;
+On average, GM technology has increased crop yields by 21%.
+There are many more benefits of growing GMOs.
+These can range from fast growth to resistance, and tolerance.

 GMOs use fewer pesticides